isomerpages/mof-vital/media-library/publications/_posts/2023-01-04-post-CE's new year message to VITAL staff.md

 			<div style="font-size: 20px;color:#585858;text-align:justify;">17.</div>
 		</td>
 		<td style="border: 0px;padding:0px;">
 			<div style="font-size: 20px;color:#585858;text-align:justify;">I am very heartened that till date, more than 132 (26%) staff have gone for either the Certificate of Data Analytics or Specialist Diploma in Data Analytics course.
-More than 274 (55%) staff have attended a Design Thinking course, and 87 (17%) staff have attended some RPA training. </div><br>
+More than 274 (55%) staff have attended a design thinking course, and 87 (17%) staff have attended some RPA training. </div><br>
 		</td>
 	</tr>
 		<tr>